anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.rst

      - Reference Implementation Trace
    * - ra2.ch.001
      - Huge pages
-     - In order for the platform to qualify as a High Performance profile, it must be possible to enable Huge pages (2048KiB and 1048576KiB) within the Kubernetes Node OS, exposing schedulable resources hugepages-2Mi and hugepages-1Gi.
+     - For the platform to qualify as a high-performance profile, it must be possible to enable Huge pages (2048KiB and 1048576KiB) within the Kubernetes Node OS, exposing schedulable resources hugepages-2Mi and hugepages-1Gi.
      - :ref:`infra.com.cfg.004 <ref_model:chapters/chapter05:Virtual Compute Profiles>`
      - :ref:`RI2 Introduction <ref_impl2:chapters/chapter03:Introduction>`
    * - ra2.ch.002
      - SR-IOV capable NICs
-     - In order for the platform to qualify as a High Performance profile, the physical machines on which the Kubernetes Nodes run must be equipped with NICs that are SR-IOV capable.
+     - For the platform to qualify as a high-performance profile, the physical machines on which the Kubernetes Nodes run must be equipped with NICs that are SR-IOV-capable.
      - :ref:`e.cap.013 <ref_model:chapters/chapter04:Exposed Performance Optimisation Capabilities>`
      - :ref:`RI2 Infrastructure Requirements <ref_impl2:chapters/chapter03:Infrastructure Requirements>`
    * - ra2.ch.003
      - SR-IOV Virtual Functions
-     - In order for the platform to qualify as a High Performance profile, SR-IOV virtual functions (VFs) must be configured within the Kubernetes Node OS, as the SR-IOV Device Plugin does not manage the creation of these VFs.
+     - For the platform to qualify as a high-performance profile, SR-IOV virtual functions (VFs) must be configured within the Kubernetes Node OS, as the SR-IOV Device Plugin does not manage the creation of these VFs.
      - :ref:`e.cap.013 <ref_model:chapters/chapter04:Exposed Performance Optimisation Capabilities>`
-     - :ref:`RI2 Installation on Bare Metal Infratructure
+     - :ref:`RI2 Installation on Bare Metal Infrastructure
-       <ref_impl2:chapters/chapter04:Installation on Bare Metal Infratructure>`
+       <ref_impl2:chapters/chapter04:Installation on Bare Metal Infrastructure>`
    * - ra2.ch.004
      - CPU Simultaneous Multi-Threading (SMT)
-     - SMT must be enabled in the BIOS on the physical machine on which the Kubernetes Node runs.
+     - SMT must be enabled in the BIOS, on the physical machine on which the Kubernetes node runs.
      - :ref:`infra.hw.cpu.cfg.004 <ref_model:chapters/chapter05:Compute Resources>`
      - :ref:`RI2 Infrastructure Requirements <ref_impl2:chapters/chapter03:Infrastructure Requirements>`
    * - ra2.ch.005
      - CPU Allocation Ratio - VMs
-     - For Kubernetes nodes running as Virtual Machines, the CPU allocation ratio between vCPU and physical CPU core must be 1:1.
+     - For Kubernetes nodes running as Virtual Machines, the CPU allocation ratio between the vCPU and the physical CPU core must be 1:1.
      -
      -
    * - ra2.ch.006
      - CPU Allocation Ratio - Pods
-     - To ensure the CPU allocation ratio between vCPU and physical CPU core is 1:1, the sum of CPU requests and limits by containers in Pod specifications must remain less than the allocatable quantity of CPU resources (i.e. requests.cpu < allocatable.cpu and limits.cpu < allocatable.cpu).
+     - To ensure the CPU allocation ratio between the vCPU and the physical CPU core is 1:1, the sum of the CPU requests and limits by the containers in the Pod specifications must remain less than the allocatable quantity of CPU resources (that is, requests.cpu < allocatable.cpu and limits.cpu < allocatable.cpu).
      - :ref:`infra.com.cfg.001 <ref_model:chapters/chapter05:Virtual Compute Profiles>`
      - :ref:`RI2 Infrastructure Requirements <ref_impl2:chapters/chapter03:Infrastructure Requirements>`
    * - ra2.ch.007
      - IPv6DualStack
-     - To support IPv4/IPv6 dual stack networking, the Kubernetes Node OS must support and be allocated routable IPv4 and IPv6 addresses.
+     - To support IPv4/IPv6 dual-stack networking, the Kubernetes Node OS must support and be allocated routable IPv4 and IPv6 addresses.
      -
      -
    * - ra2.ch.008
      - Physical CPU Quantity
-     - The physical machines on which the Kubernetes Nodes run must be equipped with at least 2 physical sockets, each with at least 20 CPU cores.
+     - The physical machines on which the Kubernetes nodes run must be equipped with at least two (2) physical sockets, each with at least 20 CPU cores.
      - :ref:`infra.hw.cpu.cfg.001 <ref_model:chapters/chapter08:telco edge cloud: infrastructure profiles>`,
        :ref:`infra.hw.cpu.cfg.002 <ref_model:chapters/chapter08:telco edge cloud: infrastructure profiles>`
      - :ref:`RI2 Infrastructure Requirements <ref_impl2:chapters/chapter03:Infrastructure Requirements>`
    * - ra2.ch.009
      - Physical Storage
-     - The physical machines on which the Kubernetes Nodes run should be equipped with Sold State Drives (SSDs).
+     - The physical machines on which the Kubernetes nodes run should be equipped with solid-state drives (SSDs).
      - :ref:`infra.hw.stg.ssd.cfg.002 <ref_model:chapters/chapter05:Storage Configurations>`
      - :ref:`RI2 Infrastructure Requirements <ref_impl2:chapters/chapter03:Infrastructure Requirements>`
    * - ra2.ch.010
      - Local Filesystem Storage Quantity
-     - The Kubernetes Nodes must be equipped with local filesystem capacity of at least 320GB for unpacking and executing containers.
+     - The Kubernetes nodes must be equipped with local filesystem capacity of at least 320 GB for unpacking and executing containers.

        .. note::

-        Note, extra filesystem storage should be provisioned to cater for any overhead required by the Operating System and any required OS processes such as the container runtime, Kubernetes agents, etc.
+        Extra filesystem storage should be provisioned to cater for any overheads required by the Operating System and any required OS processes, such as the container runtime, Kubernetes agents, and so on.

      - :ref:`e.cap.003 <ref_model:chapters/chapter04:Exposed Resource Capabilities>`
      - :ref:`RI2 Infrastructure Requirements <ref_impl2:chapters/chapter03:Infrastructure Requirements>`
    * - ra2.ch.011
      - Virtual Node CPU Quantity
-     - If using VMs, the Kubernetes Nodes must be equipped with at least 16 vCPUs.
+     - If using VMs, the Kubernetes nodes must be equipped with at least 16 vCPUs.

        .. note::

-        Note, extra CPU capacity should be provisioned to cater for any overhead required by the Operating System and any required OS processes such as the container runtime, Kubernetes agents, etc.
+        Extra CPU capacity should be provisioned to cater for any overheads required by the Operating System and any required OS processes, such as the container runtime, Kubernetes agents, and so on.

      - :ref:`e.cap.001 <ref_model:chapters/chapter04:Exposed Resource Capabilities>`
      -
    * - ra2.ch.012
      - Kubernetes Node RAM Quantity
-     - The Kubernetes Nodes must be equipped with at least 32GB of RAM.
+     - The Kubernetes nodes must be equipped with at least 32 GB of RAM.

        .. note::

-        Note, extra RAM capacity should be provisioned to cater for any overhead required by the Operating System and any required OS processes such as the container runtime, Kubernetes agents, etc.
+        Extra RAM capacity should be provisioned to cater for any overheads required by the Operating System and any required OS processes, such as the container runtime, Kubernetes agents, and so on.

      - :ref:`e.cap.002 <ref_model:chapters/chapter04:Exposed Resource Capabilities>`
      - :ref:`RI2 Infrastructure Requirements <ref_impl2:chapters/chapter03:Infrastructure Requirements>`
    * - ra2.ch.013
      - Physical NIC Quantity
-     - The physical machines on which the Kubernetes Nodes run must be equipped with at least four (4) Network Interface Card (NIC) ports.
+     - The physical machines on which the Kubernetes nodes run must be equipped with at least four (4) Network Interface Card (NIC) ports.
      - :ref:`infra.hw.nic.cfg.001 <ref_model:chapters/chapter05:NIC configurations>`
      - :ref:`RI2 Infrastructure Requirements <ref_impl2:chapters/chapter03:Infrastructure Requirements>`
    * - ra2.ch.014
      - Physical NIC Speed - Basic Profile
-     - The speed of NIC ports housed in the physical machines on which the Kubernetes Nodes run for workloads matching the Basic Profile must be at least 10Gbps.
+     - The speed of the NIC ports housed in the physical machines on which the Kubernetes Nodes run for workloads matching the Basic Profile must be at least 10 Gbps.
      - :ref:`infra.hw.nic.cfg.002 <ref_model:chapters/chapter05:NIC configurations>`
      - :ref:`RI2 Infrastructure Requirements <ref_impl2:chapters/chapter03:Infrastructure Requirements>`
    * - ra2.ch.015
      - Physical NIC Speed - High Performance Profile
-     - The speed of NIC ports housed in the physical machines on which the Kubernetes Nodes run for workloads matching the High Performance profile must be at least 25Gbps.
+     - The speed of the NIC ports housed in the physical machines on which the Kubernetes nodes run for workloads matching the high-performance profile must be at least 25 Gbps.
      - :ref:`infra.hw.nic.cfg.002 <ref_model:chapters/chapter05:NIC configurations>`
      - :ref:`RI2 Infrastructure Requirements <ref_impl2:chapters/chapter03:Infrastructure Requirements>`
    * - ra2.ch.016
      - Physical PCIe slots
-     - The physical machines on which the Kubernetes Nodes run must be equipped with at least eight (8) Gen3.0 PCIe slots, each with at least eight (8) lanes.
+     - The physical machines on which the Kubernetes nodes run must be equipped with at least eight (8) Gen3.0 PCIe slots, each with at least eight (8) lanes.
      -
      -
    * - ra2.ch.017
      - Immutable infrastructure
-     - Whether physical or virtual machines are used, the Kubernetes Node must not be changed after it is instantiated.
+     - Whether physical or virtual machines are used, the Kubernetes node must not be changed after it is instantiated.
-       New changes to the Kubernetes Node must be implemented as new Node instances.
-This covers any changes from BIOS through Operating System to running processes and all associated configurations.
+       New changes to the Kubernetes node must be implemented as new node instances.
+This covers any changes from the BIOS, through the Operating System, to running processes and all associated configurations.
      - :ref:`gen.cnt.02 <ref_arch1:chapters/chapter02:General Recommendations>`
-     - :ref:`RI2 Installation on Bare Metal Infratructure
+     - :ref:`RI2 Installation on Bare Metal Infrastructure
-       <ref_impl2:chapters/chapter04:Installation on Bare Metal Infratructure>`
+       <ref_impl2:chapters/chapter04:Installation on Bare Metal Infrastructure>`
    * - ra2.ch.018
      - NFD
      - `Node Feature Discovery
        <https://kubernetes-sigs.github.io/node-feature-discovery/stable/get-started/index.html>`__ must be used to
-       advertise the detailed software and hardware capabilities of each node in the Kubernetes Cluster.
+       advertise the detailed software and hardware capabilities of each node in the Kubernetes cluster.
      - tbd
-     - :ref:`RI2 Installation on Bare Metal Infratructure
+     - :ref:`RI2 Installation on Bare Metal Infrastructure
-       <ref_impl2:chapters/chapter04:Installation on Bare Metal Infratructure>`
+       <ref_impl2:chapters/chapter04:Installation on Bare Metal Infrastructure>`

 Node Operating System
 ---------------------

-In order for a Host OS to be compliant with this Reference Architecture it must meet the following requirements:
+For a Host OS to be compliant with this Reference Architecture, it must meet the following requirements:

-.. list-table:: Operating System Requirements
+.. list-table:: Operating System requirements
    :widths: 10 10 40 20 20
    :header-rows: 1